nealcaren/BLM-GFAABT/README.md

    * CCC - Flag for data from Crowd Counting Consortium
    * Elephrame - Flag for data from Elephrame
    * Count Love    - Flag for data from Count Love
-   * urls = list of source urls provided with the original event reports
+   * urls - list of source urls provided with the original event reports

+Note: This data should not be viewed as final, as cleaning continues.
+Additionally, the underlying data is still being updated, particularly for very recent events.
+Use with caution and consult the reference urls.

 Thanks to Alisa Robinson,  Tommy Leung and Nathan Perkins, Jeremy Pressman, and Jeremy Pressman and Erica Chenoweth for their data collection efforts.

 ## To Do:
-* Update
+* Update daily (current as of 6/11)
 * Inpute missing attendance
 * Better event matching
+* Add wikipedia events